ThatOneGuyTVT/Uniform-Selector/README.md

 ## Support

 If you need help or have questions:
-- Dm me on discord @ testacc0985
+- DM me on Discord @ testacc0985

 ## Credits